Breast Lift Specialist

-Dr. Barry Eppley is an experienced and highly skilled breast lift plastic surgeon who takes pride in closely listening to his Indianapolis patients and helping them to understand how to go from saggy breasts to more uplifted and fuller ones.
+Dr. Barry Eppley is an experienced and highly skilled breast lift surgeon who takes pride in closely listening to his patients and helping them to understand how to go from saggy breasts to more uplifted and fuller ones.
 To help patients achieve their breast shape goals, he offers differing types of breast lifts and a wide selection of breast implants.
-You can view the results of some of Dr. Eppley’s breast lift patients from Indianapolis and throughout Indiana by visiting his before and after breast lift photos section.
+You can view the results of some of Dr. Eppley’s breast lift patients by visiting his before and after breast lift photos section.

 BREAST SAGGING/BREAST PTOSIS